Dementia Care: Frequently asked Questions

 How much care you need will be based on your physical, mental health, social needs and financial resources.
 This is carried out by your local social services department.

-If your savings fall below £23,250, your council might be able to help with the cost of care.
+If your savings fall below £23,250, your council might be able to help with the cost of care, there's more information about this on the NHS website.

-If you need nursing care you will need a second assessment by the NHS who can contribute a flat rate of £187.60 a week which is paid directly to the nursing home to cover your nursing needs.
+If you need nursing care you will need a second assessment by the NHS who can contribute a flat rate of £209.19 a week which is paid directly to the nursing home to cover your nursing needs.
+You can find out more information about this on the NHS website.

 In severe cases where nursing and physical needs are very complex and you need constant nursing care or constant supervision the NHS will cover all of your care costs, this is called Continuing Health Care.